BrumTechDev/sql-data-warehouse-project/README.md

 ![Data Architecture](docs/data_architecture.drawio.png)

 - **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV files (ERP and CRM) into a SQL Server database.
+Data is ingested from CSV files (ERP and CRM) into a PostgreSQL database.
 - **Silver Layer**: Applies data cleansing, standardization, and normalization to prepare the data for analysis.
 - **Gold Layer**: Houses business-ready data, modeled into a star schema for reporting and analytics.